 Contributors should note the following:

-- Manuscripts should be submitted directly to the Editor.
+- Manuscripts should be submitted directly to the Editor (or to a Guest Editor).

 - All papers and notes are published in English and they should be submitted in that language.
 The journal reviews and annotates, however, non-English publications as well.